End of World War II in Asia: International Military Tribunal for the Far East

 During the occupation of Japan, leading Japanese war crime charges were reserved for those who participated in a joint conspiracy to start and wage war, termed "Class A" (crimes against peace), and were brought against those in the highest decision-making bodies; "Class B" crimes were reserved for those who committed "conventional" atrocities or crimes against humanity; "Class C" crimes were reserved for those in "the planning, ordering, authorization, or failure to prevent such transgressions at higher levels in the command structure."

 Twenty-eight Japanese military and political leaders were charged with Class A crimes, and more than 5,500 others were charged with Class B and C crimes, as lower-ranking war criminals.
 The Republic of China held 13 tribunals of its own, resulting in 504 convictions and 149 executions.
+The Philippines also conducted their own trials with the conviction of Class B and C war criminals.
+On July 4, 1953, Pres.
+Elpidio Quirino pardoned 105 of the Japanese war criminals, paving their way for their repatriation to Japan.

 Emperor Hirohito and all members of the imperial family such as Prince Asaka, were not prosecuted for involvement in any the three categories of crimes.
 Herbert Bix explains that "the Truman administration and General MacArthur both believed the occupation reforms would be implemented smoothly if they used Hirohito to legitimise their changes."
 As many as 50 suspects, such as Nobusuke Kishi, who later became Prime Minister were charged but released without ever being brought to trial in 1947 and 1948.
-Shiro Ishii received immunity in exchange for data gathered from his experiments on live prisoners.
+Shirō Ishii received immunity in exchange for data gathered from his experiments on live prisoners.
 The lone dissenting judge to exonerate all indictees was Indian jurist Radhabinod Pal.

 The tribunal was adjourned on November 12, 1948.